Mike’s X Developer API Blog

 Use Cases

-Setting up a trends feed using the X Activity API is a perfect way to integrate a live news feed of events you care about into your application!
+Setting up a news feed using the X Activity API is a perfect way to integrate a live feed of events you care about into your application!